recc-tech/tech/docs/creating-events.md

 4. The events should now be visible in the dashboard.

 > :warning: __Important!__  \
 > The Facebook and YouTube destinations should only be added for the main service.
-Do __not__ add them for the kids gathering.
+Do ___not___ add them for the kids gathering.

 > :warning: __Important!__  \
-> Do __not__ check the "Enable Live-Only" box when creating the main service.
-This will prevent BoxCast from recording the event and make setting up rebroadcasts much slower.
+> Do ___not___ check the "Enable Live-Only" box when creating the main service.
+If you enable that option, BoxCast will not record the event and it will take much longer to set up the rebroadcasts.

 ## Church Online Platform
 1. Go to the "Services" section in admin mode (the one on the left, not on top).